LibAM: An Area Matching Framework for Detecting Third-party Libraries in Binaries: Preliminary

 TPL detection takes the target binaries and widely used TPL binaries as input, and attempts to detect which TPLs are reused by the target binary.
 We aim to design a generic approach that can solve the TPL detection task for C/C+ binaries in multiple scenarios.

 Firstly, we want to detect TPLs in target binaries that come from both software and firmware as in Figure 1.
 Binaries in software tend to be compiled in a single architecture (e.g. B2SFinder \cite{B2SFinder} only detects PE files under Windows).
 However, binaries in firmware tend to come from different architectures and raise the demands for TPL detection technology.
-Note that both binaries in software and firmware are striped and we can't extract function names by traditional tools like \textit{nm}.
+Note that both binaries in software and firmware are stripped and we can't extract function names by traditional tools like \textit{nm}.
 Our proposed method is designed to address these challenges by enabling the detection of TPLs in target binaries from various optimization and architectures.

 Secondly, our approach aims to detect TPLs that are reused through dynamic links, static links, and direct copies.
 For dynamic links, target software or firmware retains dynamic link library files, such as .dll or .so files, within the file directory.
 We build a TPL database consisting of commonly used dynamic link library files and utilize the dynamic link library files in the target software or firmware as the target binary for detection purposes.
 For static links or direct copies, intricate reuse relationships present challenges for TPL detection.
 To overcome this, we gather binaries from prevalent C/C++ projects to create the TPL database, subsequently detecting which sections of code in the target binaries originate from these TPL binaries.
 It is worth noting that these target binaries may make minor modifications to the reused TPL, for example, some binaries slightly modify the reused code to remove string-print instructions without changing the semantics.
 As in the case of \textit{minizip}, which removes the string-print instructions in the \textit{$BZ2\_BlockSort$} function of \textit{bzip2}.
 We aim to identify similar areas from massively different codes and overcome minor modification differences.
+For drastic changes that severely affect the semantics, it is a serious challenge whether code with large changes is considered reused and how to recognize them even for humans, which is outside our dataset and our goals.
+We only consider minor reusable code changes in the public dataset from previous work \cite{ISRD}.